Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 • regular trimming

-• close monitoring for mats behind the ears, under the collar, in the armpits, and around the legs
+• Close surveillance for mats behind the ears, below the collar, under the armpits and around the legs

-The coat may look easier because there are fewer hair ends on the couch.
-In reality, that often means the loose hair is being trapped in the coat instead.
+The coat could appear more streamlined since there are fewer hair ends lying on the couch.
+However, in reality, it means that loose hair is encased inside the coat, not.

 • curl tendency